airbytehq/airbyte/docs/deploying-airbyte/on-kubernetes.md

 **Getting error: json: unknown field "envs" after running `kubectl apply -k kube/overlays/stable`**

-This is a problem between `kubectl` and `kustomize` mismatch versions and can happen when you are using a cloud provider who didn't update `kubectl` yet.
+This is a version mismatch between `kubectl` and `kustomize` which can happen when you are using a cloud provider running on older versions of `kubectl`.
+To fix this, update your `kubectl` version.
-You should update your kubectl version.
 The current deployment in this guide was tested using kubectl 1.21.+.
-You can read about the issue [here](https://github.com/kubernetes-sigs/kustomize/issues/1069).
+You can read more about the issue [here](https://github.com/kubernetes-sigs/kustomize/issues/1069).